mdingemanse/playful_iconicity/playful_iconicity.md

 References
 ----------

--   Dingemanse, Mark.
-2011.
-“Ideophones and the Aesthetics of Everyday Language in a West-African Society.”
-The Senses and Society 6 (1): 77–85. <doi:10.2752/174589311X12893982233830>.
+-   Clark, Herbert H. 2016.
+“Depicting as a method of communication.”
+Psychological Review 123 (3): 324–347. <doi:10.1037/rev0000026>.
+-   Cook, Guy.
+2000.
+Language Play, Language Learning.
+1 edition.
+Oxford: Oxford University Press, February 21.
 -   Engelthaler, Tomas, and Thomas T. Hills.
 2017.
-“Humor Norms for 4,997 English Words.”
-Behavior Research Methods, July, 1–9. <doi:10.3758/s13428-017-0930-6>.
+“Humor norms for 4,997 English words.”
+Behavior Research Methods: 1–9. <doi:10.3758/s13428-017-0930-6>.
--   Fortune, G. 1962.
-Ideophones in Shona: An Inaugural Lecture Given in the University College of Rhodesia and Nyasaland on 28 April 1961.
-London / New York: Oxford University Press.
+-   Gomi, Taro.
+1989.
+An Illustrated Dictionary of Japanese Onomatopoeic Expressions.
+Transl. by J. Turrent.
+Tokyo: Japan Times.
+-   Jakobson, Roman, and Linda R. Waugh.
+1979.
+The Sound Shape of Language.
+Bloomington: Indiana University Press.
+-   Nuckolls, Janis B. 1999.
+“The Case for Sound Symbolism.”
+Annual Review of Anthropology 28: 225–252.
+-   Perniss, Pamela, Robin L. Thompson, and Gabriella Vigliocco.
+2010.
+“Iconicity as a General Property of Language: Evidence from Spoken and Signed Languages.”
+Frontiers in Psychology 1 (227): 1–15. <doi:10.3389/fpsyg.2010.00227>.
--   Perry, Lynn K. et al. “Iconicity in the Speech of Children and Adults.”
-Developmental Science, n/a-n/a. <doi:10.1111/desc.12572>.
+-   Perry, Lynn K., Marcus Perlman, Bodo Winter, Dominic W. Massaro, and Gary Lupyan.
+2017.
+“Iconicity in the speech of children and adults.”
+Developmental Science. <doi:10.1111/desc.12572>. <http://onlinelibrary.wiley.com/doi/10.1111/desc.12572/abstract>.
 -   Samarin, William J. 1970.
-“Inventory and Choice in Expressive Language.”
-Word 26: 153–69.
+“Inventory and choice in expressive language.”
+Word 26: 153–169.
--   Samarin, William J. 1969.
-“The Art of Gbeya Insults.”
-International Journal of American Linguistics 35 (4): 323–29.
--   Samarin, William J. 1970.
-“Correlates of Expressive Language in African Ideophones.”
-Journal of African Languages.
+-   Thompson, Bill, and Gary Lupyan. under review.
+Automatic Estimation of Lexical Concreteness in 77 Languages.
+In .
 -   Welmers, William E. 1973.
 African Language Structures.
 Berkeley: University of California Press.
--   Winter, Bodo et al. 2017.
-“Which Words Are Most Iconic?
-Iconicity in English Sensory Words.”
-Interaction Studies.
+-   Westbury, Chris, Cyrus Shaoul, Gail Moroschan, and Michael Ramscar.
+2016.
+“Telling the world’s least funny jokes: On the quantification of humor as entropy.”
+Journal of Memory and Language 86: 141–156. <doi:10.1016/j.jml.2015.09.001>.
+-   Zwicky, Arnold M., and Geoffrey K. Pullum.
+1987.
+Plain Morphology and Expressive Morphology.
+In Proceedings of the Thirteenth Annual Meeting of the Berkeley Linguistics Society, ed by.
+John Aske, Beery, Natasha, Laura Michaelis, and Hana Filip, VII:330–340.
+Berkeley: Berkeley Linguistics Society.